Yashi-2807/SAPS-Smart-Agriculture-with-Pest-Control/README.md

 ## Academic Project

-Smart Agriculture with Pest Control System Using AI (SAPS)
+SAPS : Smart Agriculture with Pest Control System Using AI

 Developed as an academic team project at MVJ College of Engineering.